Selfmachine

 "Selfmachine" is a song by the English band I Blame Coco from their first album, The Constant.
 Produced by Klas Åhlund, it was released as the album's second single in digital format on 11 July 2010, with a 12" vinyl released the following day.
 The single was remixed by La Roux and Sub Focus, and was added to BBC Radio 1's B List playlist on 9 June 2010.
 The track was used in the eighteenth episode of the fourth season of Gossip Girl, titled "The Kids Stay in the Picture", broadcast on 18 April 2011.

 Background

 "Selfmachine" is a song about alienation.
-The lead singer, Coco Sumner, told The Independent that she relates to the loneliness of the robot described in the song, saying, "This little robot can't empathise with anything but himself, so he feels really sorry for himself.
+The lead singer, Coco Sumner, told The Independent that they relate to the loneliness of the robot described in the song, saying, "This little robot can't empathise with anything but himself, so he feels really sorry for himself.
 Then everyone leaves him because he is selfish, but he can't help it, because he is just a robot and programmed that way."
-In an interview with the Evening Standard, Sumner explained that the song is not about her own feelings so much as those of the title character in the 2008 Pixar movie WALL-E.
+In an interview with the Evening Standard, Sumner explained that the song is not about their own feelings so much as those of the title character in the 2008 Pixar movie WALL-E.